 Holiday decorating begins in the month of October and continues until approximately the third week in December.
 Though we will try to accommodate any requests.
 Removals begin on January 2 thru January 31.

 Yes!
-Although is not our specialty we will try to accommodate any requests.
+Absolutely, we will try to accommodate any and all requests.

 Our qualified installers are trained to take all of the necessary measures to prevent any problems with your lights.
 However, if you do have a problem with your lights, we have service technicians to correct the problem as soon as possible.